tranquilit/WAPT-Documentation/source/wapt-common-problems/common-problems.rst

   of the machine as the host identifier;

 * the :term:`UUID` is supposed to be unique.
-  Unfortunately, for some :abbr:`OEM (Original Equipment Manufacturers)` and some manufacturing batches, BIOS :term:`UUID` are identical;
+  Unfortunately, for some :abbr:`OEMs (Original Equipment Manufacturers)` and some manufacturing batches, BIOS :term:`UUID` are identical;

 * the machine will register in the WAPT console but it will replace